-For a more detailed discussion of how classic corporate governance theory and the concept of private benefits of control fails to capture the complex reality of controlling shareholders in Asia see, whether privately-owned or government-owned, in the overall corporate governance standings in Asia is therefore entirely understandable.
+For a more detailed discussion of how classic corporate governance theory and the concept of private benefits of control fails to capture the complex reality of controlling shareholders in Asia see,

-Puchniak, supra note 16.
+Puchniak, supranote 16.

-84 Some of these characteristics are discussed in Isabel Sim, Steen Thomson & Gerard Yeong, The State as Shareholder: The Case of Singapore, Report published by the Chartered Institute of MANAGEMENT ACCOUNTANTS (CIMA) & CENTRE FOR GOVERNANCE, INSTITUTIONS AND ORGANISATIONS (CGIO) (June 2014), at 40-41.
+Some of these characteristics are discussed in Isabel Sim, Steen Thomson & GerardYeong, The State as Shareholder: The Case of Singapore, REPORT PUBLISHED BY THE CHARTERED INSTITUTE OF MANAGEMENT ACCOUNTANTS (CIMA) & CENTRE FOR GOVERNANCE, INSTITUTIONS AND ORGANISATIONS (CGIO) (June 2014), at 40-41.

-Second, despite the dominant ownership and control of the government, GLCs are professionally-managed with limited interference from the government.
-Temasek's policy is to ensure that independent boards on portfolio companies provide the requisite strategic direction and monitoring so as to benefit shareholders, including the minority shareholders.
 The hands-off approach that is historically evident in GLCs stands in stark contrast to some countries where the government (or in China, the Chinese Communist Party (CCP)) holds a tight leash over its SOEs and their management and governance.
-For instance, in Chinese SOEs, decision-making on important matters vests in the hands of the CCP, which it exercises through various mechanisms including by deciding on the appointment and promotion of top SOE executives.
-While it is true that political legitimacy constitutes the bulwark of strong economic development both in Singapore and China, the manner in which such legitimacy is asserted in the context of SOEs varies significantly in the two countries.
+For instance, in Chinese SOEs, decision-making on important matters vests in the hands of the CCP, which it exercises through various mechanisms including by deciding on the appointment and promotion of top SOE executives.85 While it is true that political legitimacy constitutes the bulwark of strong economic development both in Singapore and China, the manner in which such legitimacy is asserted in the context of SOEs varies significantly in the two countries.
 While it is indirect and subtle in the Singapore context, it is rather pronounced in China.